Department of Community Planning & Economic Development (CPED)

 - Responsible stewards of public resources;

-- Strategic partners with enterprise, public and private entities; and
+- Strategic partners within the enterprise and with public and private entities;

-- Respectful public administrators who are responsive to the diverse cultures and changing needs of our community.
+- Respectful public administrators who are responsive to the diverse cultures and changing needs of our community and strive for equitable outcomes; and

-CPED is organized into four divisions: Long Rang Planning, Housing Development and Policy, Economic Development and Policy, and Development Services.
+CPED is organized into four divisions: Long Range Planning, Housing Development and Policy, Economic Development and Policy, and Development Services.

-For an outline of specific objectives and measures that relate to each of these goals, and how they relate to the citywide goals adopted by the Mayor and City Council in 2006, see our 2010-2014 Business Plan .
+For an outline of specific objectives and measures that relate to each of these goals, and how they relate to the citywide goals adopted by the Mayor and City Council, see our 2014-2017 Business Plan .

 Online information from the City of Minneapolis at MinneapolisMN.gov/CPED